Amekyras/tulip/PIN GUIDE/PIN FITTING GUIDE.md

 ![REEMING](https://github.com/user-attachments/assets/281afcaa-dcdb-439f-bc88-e3e74d66b19e)

-> **Note - After you have confirmed they are good CAREFULLY REEM out the PIN HOLES!**
+> **Note - After you have confirmed they are good CAREFULLY REAM out the PIN HOLES!**

 Make sure to go **SLOW** here, it is easy to go too **FAST** and **RUIN** your prints!
 (ASK ME HOW I KNOW)